pblaas/bo/README.md

-## what is bo
+## What is bo

-bo is a python script to automate the creation of a basic infrastructure on OpenStack.
+`bo` is a python script to automate the creation of a basic infrastructure on OpenStack.

 This includes:
 * network